Dr. Zero: Self-Evolving Search Agents without Training Data: Methodology

 \subsection{Proposer Training}

 Existing self-evolution methods primarily target specialized domains (e.g., math, coding) to enhance LLM performance without external data~\citep{zhao2025absolute, huang2025r, chen2025self}.
 However, for open-domain question answering, we find that such methods tend to generate structurally homogeneous one-hop queries, which limits solver performance gains to simple reasoning questions.
 Even when equipped with a multi-turn search tool, the solver yields only marginal improvements on multi-hop queries (see \Cref{sec:exp}).
-Furthermore, since the proposer reward necessitates multiple solver predictions to assess query difficulty and solvability, optimizing the proposer with standard RL algorithm like GRPO becomes highly inefficient~\citep{shao2024deepseekmath}.
-For instance, generating $m$ queries with $n$ predictions each results in $(m+1) \times n$ rollouts per prompt.
+Furthermore, since the proposer reward necessitates multiple solver predictions to assess query difficulty and solvability, optimizing the proposer with a standard RL algorithm like GRPO becomes highly inefficient~\citep{shao2024deepseekmath}.
+Generating $m$ candidate QA pairs from each seed prompt and evaluating each with $n$ solver predictions requires $m + mn = m(n+1)$ rollouts.
+In our implementation, this corresponds to 4 proposer rollouts and $4 \times 4$ solver rollouts (20 total).
 Combined with the high latency of multi-turn rollouts, this scaling bottleneck renders existing approaches impractical for self-evolving agents that require complex tool interactions.

 Motivated by these limitations, we propose \hrpolong (\hrpo) to train the proposer model.
-Instead of sampling multiple responses for a single prompt, \hrpo calculates advantages by grouping structurally similar questions.
+Instead of sampling multiple responses for a single seed prompt, \hrpo calculates advantages by grouping structurally similar questions across prompts.
 Specifically, we cluster the generated QA pairs by their cross-hop complexity, denoted by the number of hops $h \in \mathcal{H}$.
 Questions with fewer hops are typically simpler, whereas higher-hop questions demand extensive search and multi-step reasoning.
-This hop-specific normalization of returns produces low-variance advantage estimates while avoiding the computational cost of sampling multiple candidate questions per prompt. \hrpo can be formulated with:
+Here, hop count is used only as a structural grouping variable; empirical question difficulty is determined by the solver pass rate in \Cref{eq:reward}.
+This hop-specific normalization of returns produces low-variance advantage estimates while avoiding the computational cost of sampling multiple candidate questions per seed prompt.
+With five solver predictions, \hrpo requires one proposer rollout and five solver rollouts (6 total). \hrpo can be formulated with:

 where $N$ denotes the size of the sampled batch, and $\beta$ is the hyperparameter controlling the KL regularizer. $A_{i,h}$ denotes the advantage of the generated QA pair $(x_i, y_i)$, computed by standardizing the solver's reward scores over all $h$-hop questions: